 Conference Information & Key Contacts

-The conference will be conducted in English and brings together a diverse audience, including data protection authorities and officials, academics, civil liberties organisations, business firms, magistrates, barristers, legal consultants, lobbyists, representatives of ICT and security companies, etc.
+The conference will be conducted in English and brings together a diverse audience, including data protection authorities and officials, academics, civil liberties organisations, business firms, magistrates, barristers, legal consultants, lobbyists, representatives of ICT and security companies, etc. Please also check our Code of Conduct, to which everyone participating is expected to abide.

 CPDP Updates: Sign up here to receive our newsletter.